Current Posts

 MANUFACTURING DATA REPORTS

 Manufacturing data reports from the Institute for Supply Management (ISM) are released at the beginning of every month and can be accessed at ISM.
-The latest report says economic activity in the manufacturing sector grew in September, with the overall economy achieving a 28th consecutive month of growth.
+The latest report says economic activity in the manufacturing sector contracted in January for the third consecutive month after a period of 28 months of growth.

 INDUSTRY NEWS